 “He has to sign for them personally,” retorted an Escobaran voice.
 “Those are my orders, look -”

 A man in the dark red uniform of an Escobaran medical technician backed through the door followed by a float-pallet.
 It was loaded with large canisters, each about half a meter high, studded with control panels and access apertures.
 Rulf saw Nandini’s expression grow still as the Escobaran turned to them.
-“I have a receipt for these that requires either Prince Serg Vorbarra or Admiral Rulf Vorhalas’s personal signature.
+“I have documentation for these that requires Prince Serg Vorbarra and Admiral Rulf Vorhalas’s personal signatures.
 Are they here?”

-There was no need to tell him that Serg was Emperor now, and at this very moment preparing his departure on the other side of the camp.
+There was no need to tell him that Serg was Emperor now.
 Saying it once had been bad enough.
 Rulf rose from his seat.
 “I’m Vorhalas.
 What are these?”

 Nandini looked sickened now.
 “They’re uterine replicators, Rulf - Admiral Vorhalas.”

 Nandini crossed the room to the float-pallet.
 “Alive and healthy.”
-She touched the green lights blinking over the uppermost canister.
+She ran her fingers across the green lights blinking over the uppermost canister.
 “For now.
 I suppose whether they remain so is up to you.”

-“But – but I don’t -” Rulf turned to stare at her.
-“We normally abort - but these - they're - what am I supposed to do with them?
-The Prince -” He stopped in his tracks.
-The scene from Serg’s cabin flashed across his eyes.
+“But – I don’t -” Rulf turned to stare at her bewildered by this turn of events.
+“On planet, we’d normally abort such, but these, they're already - what are we supposed to do with them?
+The Prince -” He stopped in his tracks as the scene from Serg’s cabin flashed across his eyes.
 Opening the stopcocks would be the best thing that could happen if these came into Serg’s hands.
+From the look on Nandini's face, she was thinking the same thing.

 The Escobaran held out a sheet of flimsy and a stylus.
 He flashed another sharp-edged, vicious smile.
-“Sign here, Admiral.”
+“Sign here, Admiral.
+And we need your Prince’s signature as co-commander, too.”

 “Don’t sign anything,” Nandini ordered, looking at the readouts on one of the machines.
 “These need servicing, don’t they?”